UK Labour Party to seek Brexit extension in Parliament

 Current plans call for Britain to leave the EU on that date unless Britain formally asks for an extension and each of the bloc’s other 27 nations agree.

 Britain’s Parliament only has a short time to deal with the situation.
+Prime Minister Boris Johnson plans to suspend Parliament for part of the time during the run-up to the Brexit deadline.

+Cabinet minister Michael Gove, who is heading up “no-deal” preparations, declined Sunday to commit the government to following Parliament’s lead.
+Asked if the government would adhere to legislation that might be passed that would block a disorderly exit, he said only: “Let’s see what the legislation says.”

+He said he would “wait to see” the details of any opposition plan.